KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 (relative).
 Not bad!
  But why does this simple convnet work so well, compared to a densely connected model?
 To answer this, let’s dive into what the Conv2D and MaxPooling2D layers do.

+#### 5.1.1 The convolution operation

+The fundamental difference between a densely connected layer and a convolution layer is this: Dense layers learn global patterns in their input feature space (for example, for a MNIST digit, patterns involving all pixels), whereas convolution layers learn local patterns (see figure 5.1): in the case of images, patterns found in small 2D windows of the inputs.

+This key characteristic gives convnets two interesting properties:

+ The patterns they learn are translation invariant.
+After learning a certain pattern in the lower-right corner of a picture, a convnet can recognize it anywhere: for example, in the upper-left corner.
+A densely connected network would have to learn the pattern anew if it appeared at a new location.
+This makes convnets data efficient when processing images (because the visual world is fundamentally translation invariant): they need fewer training samples to learn representations that have generalization power.

+ They can learn spatial hierarchies of patterns (see figure 5.2).
+A first convolution layer will learn small local patterns such as edges, a second convolution layer will learn larger patterns made of the features of the first layers, and so on.
+This allows convnets to efficiently learn increasingly complex and abstract visual concepts